Treats migraine and cluster headaches.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease, high blood pressure, high cholesterol, or a family history of coronary artery disease.
-Tell your doctor if you have bleeding problems, diabetes, or a history of seizures or epilepsy.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, diabetes, high blood pressure, high cholesterol, or a history of seizures.
+Tell your doctor if you have a family history of heart disease, a history of blood circulation problems (such as peripheral vascular disease), or if you smoke.

 - Call your doctor if your symptoms do not improve or if they get worse.